Note! Deadline for this call is extended to April 7.

 Please attach a formal letter of support from your administrating organisation.
 The letter shall be signed by the head of the home department or equivalent where you will be doing your research.
 Your (the applicant’s) name shall be stated clearly, as well as the name and function/position of the person writing the letter of support.

 Please note that the letter of support forms an important part of the assessment of your application.

-- A description of the applicant’s scientific independence
+- the applicant’s scientific independence

 Commitment of the hosting department